November 9, 1977 - August 21, 2006

 Alcoholics Anonymous, Narcotics Anonymous, Al Anon, and Alateen are organizations that have changed and saved lives.
-These organizations have resources for learning about and working with compulsive tendencies.
+These organizations have resources for facing, learning about, and working with compulsive tendencies.

 Michael was proud of the slogan of his work: "So others may live."
 May his life benefit others.